Ultra-realism

 Ultra-realism is a school of thought within the discipline of criminology and the sub-discipline of zemiology.
 Ultra-realists revisit the fundamental question that underpins both disciplines - why, rather than seek solidarity and cooperation, do specific individuals, groups or institutions choose to risk harm to others as they pursue their own interests?

 Early proponents of the ultra-realist perspective are Steve Hall and Simon Winlow.
 The original ultra-realist concepts first emerged from the mid-1990s onwards in a series of articles and books.
 The ultra-realist theoretical framework and research-programme began to take a clearly defined shape in three later works.

 Theoretical framework

 The need for revision

 Ultra-realism is a new school of thought in western social science.
 Ultra-realists focus on the western way of life and its zemiological outcomes.
-Ultra-realism is a revisionist position constructed for the purposes of revisiting the research findings and fundamental domain assumptions of existing schools of thought to evaluate their validity and, where necessary, suggest further investigation using ethnographic research methods and advanced concepts.
+Ultra-realism is a revisionist position constructed for the purposes of revisiting the research findings and fundamental domain assumptions of existing schools of thought to evaluate their validity and, where necessary, suggesting further investigation using ethnographic research methods and advanced concepts.